folterung/AngularExamples-1.3/README.md

 ####More to come

-I will be added more and more examples, below are just a few that are coming up:
+I will be adding more and more examples, below are just a few that are coming up:

 - [x] Data Binding
 - [x] NgRepeat